klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

 ## Style

 **Don't use emojis:** My closest peers would often ask, why do I sound so mad when texting.
-I write the same as I speak, but my messages lack intonation and mimics, therefore they happen to be misinterpreted.
-To avoid inducing this impression, I do actually use emojis with people who use them too, or who are not yet that close to me.
+I write the same as I speak.
+But my messages lack intonation and mimics, thus they happen to be misinterpreted.
+To avoid inducing this impression, I do actually use emojis with people who use them too.
+Or with those, who are not yet that close to me to not sound rude.

-**Don't use ALL CAPS:** When emphasizing within body text, I usually use bold, sometimes italics, but not ALL CAPS.
+**Don't use ALL CAPS:** When emphasising within body text, I usually use bold, sometimes italics, but not ALL CAPS.
 They sound like shouting...

-**Standards of formal writing:** My e-mails are really structured.
+**Standards of formal writing:** My e-mails are well structured.
 When writing in formal sphere, I meet all the rules of text hierarchy etc. I am also very punctual when it comes to grammar.

 see also [Research on Voice, Tone, and Style of my Lovebrand](Patagonia.md)